Skip to main content

 Former Vice President for Finance, Student Assembly

-SA R31 (2024-2025): Implementing Meals-to-Go at Trillium Dining Hall Given the lack of accessible dining hall options on Central Campus and the strong student interest in expanding meal swipe usability, this resolution proposes reintroducing the Meals-To-Go system - previously implemented at the beginning of the academic year - at Trillium Dining Hall.
-This initiative would allow students to use meal swipes for a designated section of Trillium during peak lunch hours.
+SA R31 (2024-2025): Incorporating the Cornell Meal Plan at Trillium Dining Hall Given the lack of accessible dining hall options on Central Campus and the strong student interest in expanding meal swipe usability, this resolution proposes reintroducing the Cornell meal plan Meals-To-Go system and introducing a meal plan breakfast program at Trillium Dining Hall.
+Submitted to the President

 SA R32 (2024-2025): Setting the Summer Experience Grant Allocation This resolution sets the Summer Experience Grant allocation at $150,000, as recommended by the Financial Aid Review Committee.